Pointe-noire Pointe-noire, Republic Of The Congo Travel Guide

 The Republic of the Congo observes several public holidays throughout the year, impacting services.

-Public holidays mean most businesses close.
+Public holidays mean the majority of businesses close.
 Plan your errands and activities around these dates to avoid inconvenience and ensure a smooth trip.

 Handshakes are prevalent and expected, especially when meeting someone for the first time or in a formal setting.
 Use "Bonjour" or "Bonsoir."

-Local dining culture often involves sharing and precise customs regarding eating with hands.
+Local dining culture frequently includes sharing and precise customs regarding eating with hands.

 Always ask for permission before photographing individuals.
 Avoid anything that might be perceived as sensitive or strategic infrastructure.